SteelCompendium/data-md-dse/Bestiary/Goblin Underboss.md

   - Weapon
   distance: Reach 1
   target: One creature or object
+  effect: 'One ally of the underboss adjacent to the target can make a free strike
+    against them. '
 - name: Get Reckless!
   type: Maneuver
   keywords:
   - Ranged
   distance: Ranged 10
   target: Each ally
-  effect: Until the start of the underboss’s next turn, each target gains an edge
+  effect: 'Until the start of the underboss’s next turn, each target gains an edge
-    on attacks, and attacks against them gain an edge.
+    on attacks, and attacks against them gain an edge. '

 ~~~